russellgordon/RetroText/README.md

 # RetroText

-Makes a SwiftUI `Text` view behave like text from a classic video game.
+Easily use classic video game-style text in your SwiftUI application.

 ## Installation